Workers

 Daemonization Guide – Run workers under systemd, launchd, or custom supervisors.

-Looking for retry tuning or task registries?
+Looking for retry tuning or task-definition guidance?
 See the Core Concepts.